Sweeney!: Production

+Filming was relatively quick and inexpensive, using cast and crew from the series.
+Ranald Graham is credited with the script by Wickes claims it was entirely rewritten by him and Ted Childs.
+They developed the plot about OPEC and big business.
+It was also decided to make Regan more of a central character than he had been in the TV series.

-The movie was released in 1977, following the conclusion of the show's third season on television, as a money-making big screen outing for what had become an extremely popular series.
+The movie was released in 1977, following the conclusion of the show's third season on television, as a money-making big-screen outing for what had become an extremely popular series.
 In the 1970s it was common for television shows to be given cinematic releases, amongst which were some of the biggest box office hits of the decade.
-Most of these, however, had been comedies - Sweeney! was an attempt to make what the film magazine Sight & Sound described a more "internationally marketed action packed screen adventure."
+Most of these, however, had been comedies; Sweeney! was an attempt to make what the film magazine Sight & Sound described a more "internationally marketed action-packed screen adventure."

-A number of minor characters in the film had previously appeared in the television series.
+Several minor characters in the film had previously appeared in the television series.
 However, Garfield Morgan, who played Regan's boss, Haskins, in the TV show (but who would be largely absent from the final series on TV the following year) did not appear.
 As with the television series, a large amount of the filming took place on location (as on all Euston Films productions).
-The film includes some nudity, and a great deal of graphic violence, which had been impossible to do for a television audience, hence the picture was released in the United Kingdom with an X-certificate rating (over-18's only).
+The film includes some nudity, and a great deal of graphic violence, which had been impossible to do for a television audience, hence the picture was released in the United Kingdom with an X-certificate rating (over-18s only).

 The film echoes the events of the Profumo Scandal which had rocked British politics more than a decade before, although the film has a much more violent premise.
 It also featured the major international issues of energy policy and oil usage.